 Course Learning Outcomes

-Our Course Learning Outcomes are incorporated into all courses.
+Faculty develop course learning outcomes for each course that align with the Program Learning Outcomes.
 Students are asked to assess their mastery of the course learning outcomes through the course evaluation system.

 Evidence of Student Learning

-Evidence of achievement of student learning outcomes is collected in every course through the use of signature assignments.
+Evidence of achievement of the course and program learning outcomes is collected in every course through the use of signature assignments.
 The signature assignment for a particular course is designed to measure student learning for one or more of the Program Learning Outcomes associated with the course.
 Examples of signature assignments include research papers, presentations, tests, film projects, and business plans.
 Student scores on the signature assignments are collected and reviewed to determine how well students are achieving the Program Learning Outcomes.
-This data is analyzed by faculty as part of the program review proccess.
+This data is analyzed by faculty as part of the program review process.

 Retention and Graduation Data